manoukeizer2001/SoftwareEvolution2/README.md

 # Initilization

-The current project is set to run the smallsql0.21_src file.
-If you want to run a different file, you can change the file name in the config.json file.
-Don't alter the port number.
+The projet is set to perform clone detection in Java projects.
+To specify the project path, adjust the 'projectLocation' argument in main().
+The main() method also provides an option to calculate volume (which can take a while) or use a placeholder value for it instead.
+Toggling this option requires adjusting the projectName and calculateVolume arguments in main().

 # How to run the Clone Detection